UP-macroecology/Keuth_RedListSDMs_2024/README.md

 This repository contains the R scripts needed to reproduce all results and plots.

-Funding: This study was supported by the German Research Foundation DFG (grant no. ZU 361/6-1).
+Funding: This study was supported by the German Research Foundation DFG (grant no. 518316503).
 S.A.F. gratefully acknowledges the support of iDiv funded by the German Research Foundation (DFG– _FZT 118, 202548816) and of the Leibniz Competition by the Leibniz Association (P52/2017).

 ---------------------------------------------------------------
 **Workflow**